Land mines in Cambodia: Socioeconomic effects

 The National Level One Survey in Cambodia conducted in 2002 found that 20% (2,776 out of 13,908) of all villages in Cambodia are still contaminated by minefields and/or cluster bomb areas with reported adverse socio-economic impacts on the community.
 These adverse impacts included restrictions on access to agricultural land, pasture land, forests, and water resources, with 102,778, 105,707, 172,878 and 84,588 families being affected respectively.

 A 2004 Cambodia Socio Economic Survey (CSES) noted that households headed by someone with one or more reported disabilities have significantly less wealth than other households.
-Households headed by a person disabled by war or landmines live in poverty at levels almost three times higher than if the disability was due to other causes.
+Households headed by a person disabled by war or land mines live in poverty at levels almost three times higher than if the disability was due to other causes.

 Demining efforts

 As of 2019, there are seven demining organizations working in Cambodia: The Cambodian Mine Action Center (CMAC), established by the Supreme National Council of Cambodia in 1992, the Royal Cambodian Armed Forces (RCAF), The HALO Trust, and the Mines Advisory Group (MAG).

 The Cambodian Mine Action Authority or Cambodian Mine Action and Victim Assistance Authority (CMAA) was established in late 2000 as a regulatory authority to coordinate all demining, and establish policies and procedures.

 Finding the location of the mines with no witness or map record is a very difficult task that needs very specific tools, and demands a lot of time, and trained staff, and therefore also a lot of investment.
 Currently, most of the remaining mines are frequently found in the fields.
 Nowadays identifying the areas with mines and clearing them is carried out in the North West of the country, where most of the remaining mines are found.
-APOPO, a Belgian non-governmental organization which uses rats to detect landmines also joined the demining efforts in 2014.
+APOPO, a Belgian non-governmental organization which uses rats to detect land mines also joined the demining efforts in 2014.

 In 2003, CMAA estimated that the combined cost for demining operations, including technical assistance and in kind contributions for Cambodia were about $40 million per year.
 Experts estimated that Cambodia would need another 10 to 20 years to clear the mines if the current level of funding was maintained.

 On the same year, landmine-detection dogs were deployed by the CMAC, with technical and financial assistance from the Norwegian People's Aid (NPA).
 These highly trained animals however are being infected with parasites including fleas, ticks, and mosquitoes which often lead to the dogs' death or early retirement, a problem both the government and private groups and trying to solve.

 African giant pouched rats are being used to help in demining efforts.
 Since 2016, APOPO's hero rats have found roughly 500 anti-personnel mines and more than 350 unexploded bombs in Cambodia.